hpcc-systems/HPCC-Platform/helm/examples/local/README.md

 ### hpcc-localfile/

-The hpcc-localfile helm chart will provision a new Persistent Volume and a Persistent Volume Claim for each of the required HPCC storage types.
+The hpcc systems hpcc-localfile helm chart will provision a new Persistent Volume and a Persistent Volume Claim for each of the required HPCC storage types.
 Once installed the generated PVC names should be used when installing the HPCC helm chart.
-The values-localfile.yaml is an example of the HPCC storage settings that should be applied, after the "hpcc-localfile" helm chart is installed.
+The values-localfile.yaml is an example of the HPCC storage settings that should be applied, after the "localfile" helm chart is installed.
-NB: The output of installing this chart, will contain a generated example with the correct PVC names.
+Note: The output of installing this chart, will contain a generated example with the correct PVC names.

 The chart assumes that the dalistorage, queries, sasha, and hpcc-data subdirectories already exist.